PATIENT SAFETY AUTHORITY

 1. The site and side of procedure should be specified when the procedure is scheduled.9, 10

-2. The procedure, site and side should be noted in the medical record on the history and physical exam record.9, 10
+2. The procedure, site and side should be noted in the medical record on the history and physical exam record9, 10 or the procedure note.

 3. The procedure, site and side should be discussed and documented on the informed consent form.9, 10

-5. All information to verify the correct patient, procedure, side and site, including the patient's or family's verbal understanding, must be verified by the circulating nurse, anesthesia provider and operating provider.9, 10 This verification shall be documented in a manner determined by the healthcare facility.
+5. The information to verify the correct patient, procedure, side and site, including the patient's or family's verbal understanding, when possible, must be verified by the circulating nurse/designee, anesthesia provider and operating provider.9, 10 This verification shall be documented in a manner determined by the healthcare facility.

 7. Patient identification must require at least two unique identifiers, for example, name and date of birth.9, 10